Digital Nomad Tax

 Portugal - Arrifana Beach

-The minimum income requirement is equal to four times the Portuguese minimum wage.
-As the minimum wage in Portugal currently amounts to €705 your minimum disposable income should amount to €2.820 per month.
+• Minimum income: The minimum income requirement is equal to four times the Portuguese minimum wage.
+As the minimum wage in Portugal currently amounts to €820 your minimum disposable income should amount to €3.280 per month (2024).
 You should provide proof of this income for the last three months before your application.
 The aforementioned amount is indexed so will increase in the future.

+• Other: Apart from the minimum income requirement, you must also provide a clean criminal record, proof of accommodation and valid health insurance.
 In addition to this, you will need to provide confirmation of your tax residence by the local authorities of your country of tax residence.

-If you want more information about how digital nomads are taxed in Portugal you should check out our dedicated article.
+• Tax implications: If you want more information about how digital nomads are taxed in Portugal you should check out our dedicated article.
 Also, if you are specifically interested in becoming a non-habitual resident in Portugal, you can go directly to this article.

 You can find information on all the visas for Portugal on the website of Portuguese Ministry of Foreign Affairs.